This website uses cookies

 Ronan, who serves as the Operations Lead at Ireland Esports Leagues (a Nativz Gaming product), is uniquely positioned to bridge the gap between grassroots competition and the international stage.

-Ronan’s role is not just about selecting players; it is about centralising the stakeholders and infrastructure for Irish esports.
 Historically, the Irish scene has been fragmented, with various communities and organisations operating in silos.
 The ENC26 provides a unified banner under which these groups can converge if willing.

 "Ronan Monaghan's appointment is a major step towards centralising the stakeholders and infrastructure for Irish esports.
 It provides a clear pathway for our talent to represent Ireland on the world stage." — Industry Commentary, March 2026